breathe-doc/breathe/README.rst

   - Fix flake8 F632 warnings. #418
   - Update dep versions in readme, setup, requirements. #419
   - Add option to render function parameters after the description. #421
+  - Remove spurious "typedef" in type declaration when using "using". #424

 - 2018-12-11 - Breathe v4.11.1